bartvanhoey/AbpBaseEfCoreRepository/README.md

 Click first on the **Try it out** button and then on the **Execute** button.

-The **GetHashAsync** method in the **BookAppService** will be hit and will return every time the same hash string when you have the same 2 books in the database.
+The **GetHashAsync** method in the **BookAppService** will be hit and should return every time the same hash string when you have the same 2 books in the database.

 If you delete one of them, the method will return another hash.